By Ennio Nicotra 17/10/2016

 These patterns must be avoided.
 In fact if a student shows an sf and it is basically set up with an oblique lateral gesture, those aren’t the conditions under which to realise it and to show it clearly to the musicians.
 Think also of a “crescendo” with the “Christmas tree” which narrows upwards!
 Impossible to achieve.

 For these reasons, particular care must be taken when practising beating patterns, because in this phase, one may acquire defects that are later difficult to eradicate.
+It is also important during the learning phase of the patterns that the student understands how it is perceived by the eyes of the musicians engaged in reading the part. (click here)

 The vertical gesture from above downwards is the only one that gives an equal and neutral character to all the beats of the pattern; the student can easily change the character of one of them depending on the expressive needs.